jemc/jylis/docs/_docs/types/tlog.md

 The logical timestamp is a 64-bit unsigned integer.
 It may be used to represent anything appropriate to the application; perhaps milliseconds since the unix epoch, or perhaps a sequence number.

+## Related Data Types

+- [`TREG`](../treg) is another data type that uses logical timestamps, but it has each entry overwrite all earlier entries rather than retaining earlier entries in a sorted list.

 ## Functions

 ### `GET key [count]`